Matthew Stafford Player Prop Bets for NFL Week 10 | Los Angeles vs. San Francisco 11/15/2021

 Recent Performances

-- He also added 13 yards on two carries, averaging 6.5 yards per attempt without a touchdown.
+- He also carried the ball two times for 13 yards, averaging 6.5 yards per carry on the ground.

-- Stafford has racked up 933 passing yards (311.0 per game) and has a 66.1% completion percentage (80-for-121) over his last three appearances, tossing seven touchdowns and two interceptions.
+- Stafford has put up 933 passing yards (311.0 ypg) on 80-of-121 with seven touchdowns against two interceptions over his last three games.

 Stafford's Los Angeles Teammates